-Your baby will eat thousands of meals and snacks before becoming a dexterous, accurate and (mostly) clean eater.
-A good bib will keep your baby’s clothes stain-free, your floors clean-ish and your food spared a trip to the compost heap or trashcan.
+Your baby will eat thousands of meals and snacks before becoming a dexterous, accurate, and (mostly) clean eater.
+A good bib will keep your baby’s clothes stain-free and your floors clean-ish.

-For new parents, the spectrum of bibs are far and wide: drool bibs, decorative bibs, burping bibs and more, but we’re seeking out the most useful bib you’ll ever own–a food bib.
-After researching and putting bibs through thorough daily usage at a childcare center, the Happy Healthy Parent Silicone Bib came out on top as the best option.
+For new parents, the spectrum of bibs are far and wide: drool bibs, decorative bibs, burping bibs and more.
+For this article we’re seeking out the best baby bibs in the food bib category.
+After researching and putting bibs through thorough daily usage at a childcare center, the Happy Healthy Parent Silicone Bib came out on top as the best overall option.

 Who Should buy this?